Can You Use Toilet Bowl Cleaner With a Septic System?

 Don’ts

 • Never use toilet tank tablets.
-The reason is toilet tablet tanks use high antibacterial agents.
+The reason is toilet tablet tanks use highly antibacterial agents.

 • Never use detergent in higher quantities.